-- 2.15.1.
-If it is considered necessary to monitor staff we must follow the Data Protection employment practices code to justify the benefits against the adverse effect, and to ensure we always: - Have a clear purpose for monitoring making sure this is justified against the benefit. - Consider alternative approaches for maintaining the same information. - Recognise that monitoring is usually intrusive and workers have a right to expect their personal lives to remain private. - Recognise there is an expectation of some privacy in the workplace. - Make sure staff are aware of any monitoring and why (except in exceptional circumstances where covert monitoring is justified in this situation a covert Surveillance Risk Assessment is conducted.
-This must be approved by a member of SLT). - Make sure staff are clear on the rules and standards where monitoring is used to enforce these.

-- Only use information obtained through monitoring for the purpose the monitoring was conducted, unless it leads to the discovery of an activity that we couldn't reasonably be expected to ignore. - Keep information gathered through monitoring secure.
+- 2.14.2.
+Prior to carrying out any monitoring you must: - Seek advice from the Data Protection Officer and approval from a member of SLT. - Carry out an IG impact assessment. - 2.14.3.
+If it is considered necessary to monitor staff we must follow the above data protection principles and the ICO guidance on monitoring workers to justify the benefits against the adverse effect, and to ensure we always: - Have a clear purpose for monitoring making sure this is justified against the benefit. - Consider alternative approaches for maintaining the same information. - Recognise that monitoring is usually intrusive and workers have a right to expect their personal lives to remain private. - Recognise there is an expectation of some privacy in the workplace. - Make sure staff are aware of any monitoring and why (except in exceptional circumstances where covert monitoring is justified in this situation a Covert Surveillance Risk Assessment Irregular Staff Monitoring is conducted.
+This must be approved by a member of SLT). - Make sure staff are clear on the rules and standards where monitoring is used to enforce these. - Only use information obtained through monitoring for the purpose the monitoring was conducted, unless it leads to the discovery of an activity that we couldn't reasonably be expected to ignore. - Keep information gathered through monitoring secure. - 2.14.4.
 Areas where regular monitoring takes place include the use of ICT equipment, internet, and email, CCTV installed on our premises and vehicles and telephone recordings.
 The requirement for monitoring in these areas is covered in the relevant procedures.

-2.16.
+2.15.
 Complaints

-- 2.16.1.
-We will deal with any complaints about how we process personal data in accordance with our corporate complaint procedure. - 2.16.2.
+- 2.15.1.
+Our Data Protection Officer will investigate and respond to any complaints about how we process personal data. - 2.15.2.
 If individuals are still not satisfied after using our complaints procedure, they have a right to complain to the Information Commissioner.